Authenticity and Warmth: The Promise of Sites et Paysages Since 1982

 Lanloup Church and its flower-filled cemetery, a testament to Breton cultural and architectural heritage.

-By registration, immersive workshops are offered: quill calligraphy, coat of arms crafting, shield making, as well as costumed role-playing games in a period setting.
-Children can experience life as a page or a young lady, while adults enjoy a guided tour tracing the estate’s history and its former residents.
-All of this takes place in a playful atmosphere, perfect for cultural discovery.
+By booking in advance, we can take part in immersive workshops such as quill calligraphy, coat of arms design, shield making, and even costumed role-playing games set within an authentic period backdrop.
+Children can experience the life of a page or a young lady, while adults enjoy a guided tour retracing the history of the estate and its former residents.
+Each activity unfolds in a playful atmosphere that nurtures cultural curiosity.

-These activities bring heritage to life in a unique way, strengthening the link between culture, local history, and intergenerational learning.
-If you visit Lanloup in summer, don’t miss this timeless stop.
+These events bring heritage to life in a meaningful way and strengthen the link between culture, local history and intergenerational sharing.
+If we are in Lanloup during summer, this timeless stop is well worth our time.

 Lanloup Castle surrounded by greenery, reflecting medieval heritage and Breton culture.